 Students’ eligibility for the program does not guarantee selection to the program.
 Scholars are selected based on the following additional criteria:

-- Have a commitment to obtain a doctoral (Ph.D.) degree
+- Commit to obtaining a doctoral (Ph.D.) degree

 - Will have attained sophomore or higher status in your college before the research experience